Top 12 Health Care Specialist Skills to Put on Your Resume

 1. EMR (Electronic Medical Records)

-EMR (Electronic Medical Records) is a digital version of a patient's paper chart, containing the medical and treatment history of the patients in one practice, accessible by authorized healthcare specialists for diagnosis and treatment.
+EMR (Electronic Medical Records) is a digital version of a patient’s paper chart.
+It holds the medical and treatment history of patients within a single practice and is accessible to authorized healthcare professionals for diagnosis and care.

 Why It's Important